ncaptier/stabilized-ica/docs/source/omics.rst

 **Note 1 :** The ICA sources can be recovered up to some trivial transformations (i.e scaling, permutation, sign change).
 Thus the sign of the coefficients associated to each gene is actually quite difficult to interpret.
 Selecting the top genes from both tails or from the heaviest one may be more reasonable choices if there is no complementary information that could favor the positive over the negative tail or vice versa.

-**Note 2 :** With the `top_genes_` attribute you can have access to the list of top expressed genes for each extarcted ICA components.
+**Note 2 :** With the `top_genes_` attribute you can have access to the list of top expressed genes for each extracted ICA components.

 Enrichment analysis with Reactome and ToppFun
 ______________________________________________